synbioks/ACS-XML-to-text/README.md

 input_path = directory to articles
-output_path = directory to the output of this script suppl_path = directory to the supplementary files of the articles
+output_path = directory to the output of this script suppl_path = directory to the supplementary files of the articles txt_path = directory to the plain texts of the articles
 ```

 The script will recursively collect all xml files under the `input_path`, and will put the processed output under the `output_path`.
 The output files will have the same name as their corresponding input files but different extension (.pkl instead of .xml).
 The structure of the input directory will not be persisted in the output directory.